openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/openebs-on-kubernetes-platforms/gke.md

 ## Prerequisites

-Before installing Replicated PV Mayastor, make sure that you meets the following requirements:
+Before installing Replicated PV Mayastor, make sure that you meet the following requirements:

 - **Image**